NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 ```

-5. Fifth feacture; `conversion tool`
+**5. Fifth feacture; `conversion tool`**

 After the user is done exporting the data of the first treeview, there is confermation message that is poping up on the screen to conferm the name the user gave to the data file.
 Check the screenshot below;

 ![Confermation message](https://github.com/NIYITANGA/Python_IV_Meds_WastingApps/blob/master/image/expmsage.png)

-6. Sixth feacture: `dictionary`
+**6. Sixth feacture: `dictionary`**

 To get the top 10 most expensive IV_meds from the all IV_meds wasted.
 I created a dictionary `row_list.append(trv.item(child)["values"])` from the treeview children.
 This dictionary was used to create a dataframe `trv_df = pd.DataFrame(row_list, columns=columns)` under the function `def Treeview_VS()`.
 Inside this function, I created a dataframe of the top 10 expensive IV_meds wasted; `Top10_Expensive_wasted = trv_df.nlargest(10, 'MoneyWasted') `.
-Then from this dataframe, I created another dataframe of two columns (DrungsName and MoneyWasted); `Plotdf = Top10_Expensive_wasted[['DrugsName', 'MoneyWasted']]`, which used to plot a barchart of the top 10 expensive IV_meds wasted.
+Then from this dataframe, I created another dataframe of two columns (DrungsName and MoneyWasted); `Plotdf = Top10_Expensive_wasted[['DrugsName', 'MoneyWasted']]`, which used to plot the bar hart of the top 10 expensive IV_meds wasted.

-7. Seventh feacture: `visualize data in bar chart`
+**7. Seventh feacture: `visualize data in bar chart`**

 The users of this application can visualize the top10 most expensive IV_meds that were wasted during a certain period of time.
 For example, they can enter the data of the all IV_meds wasted during one month, or they can import the csv file of the all IV_meds wasted during x month.
 After having the data of the IV_meds wasted in the treeview, a simple click on the `Check expensive IV_Meds Wasted` buttom display the horizontal bar chart of the top 10 IV_meds wasted vs money wasted.
-This buttom is the one that was used to command the `def Treeview_VS()` function in the process of creating a dataframe `Plotdf`.
+This buttom is the one that is used to command the `def Treeview_VS()` function in the process of creating a dataframe `Plotdf`.

 ## How to use this application

-To record and visualize the data of wasted IV_Meds, the user follow the following steps.
+**To record and visualize the data of wasted IV_Meds, the user follow the following steps.**
- - First option;
+ - **First option;**
-    .
-Select the IV_Med you want to waste by using the combobox, and enter the number of item you are going to waste with the amount of money $ the pharmacy is going to loose.
+    - Select the IV_Med you want to waste by using the combobox, and enter the number of item you are going to waste with the amount of money $ the pharmacy is going to loose.
 Date is automaticaly populated in the `DateEntry`.
 After that, the user has to click on the `waste an item` button to complite the waste action.
 Before starting the visualisation, if the user finds one or more items with the wrong data in the treeview, he/she can select those items and click on `remove selected items` buttom to erase them from the data that are going to be visualized.
 When data are ready, the user can click on the `Check expensive IV_Meds Wasted` button to visualize the top ten expensive IV_Meds wasted on the left side.
     .
 To keep the records, the user can export (save) the IV_Meds wasted data into his/her local computer by cliking the `Export to CSV` button.

- - Second option;
+ - **Second option;**
-    .
-The IV_Meds wasted data saved on the local computer by the user as csv files, could be combine together ,after one or more months, in one csv file.
+    - The IV_Meds wasted data saved on the local computer by the user as csv files, could be combine together ,after one or more months, in one csv file.
 Then, this one csv file could be imported inside the treeview (trv) by clicking `import csv file` button.
 Then, the user can visualize the combined csv file by clicking on the `Check expensive IV_Meds Wasted` button.

 To start over, the user can click on the `restart` button.
 Otherwise, If the user want to close the application, a simple click on `Exit` button does the action.